savostin/uapi/README.md

 ### Notes and todos
 * Error handler is a default Apollo handler.
 Should be more specific to the project and well documented.
-* No app logger has been implemented
+* No app logger has been implemented.
-* UsersRepository should be implemented with an interface
+* UsersRepository should be implemented with an interface.
 * The unit and e2e tests are basic only.
 There are more to add especially for edge cases.
 * There is no production deployment.